killera/killera.github.com/_posts/2018-10-03-dotnetcore-foreign-key-case-sensitive.md

 ```

-In DbContext class we defined the DbSet for both entities:
+We defined the DbSets in DbContext:

 ```csharp
 public class MyDbContext : DbContext